HanwenZheng/Australian-Politicians-Recognition-App/Image_Preprocessing/README.md

 # Image Preprocessing - Australian Politicians Recognition
-## Working Environment
-Codes in this folder assumes you are using the following environment:

-- Python 3.7.3
-- Anaconda 3
 ## Dependencies
 Codes in this folder depends on the following libraries:
 - numpy 1.16.3
 - opencv  3.4.2
 - scikit-image 0.15.0